Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Peter and Jane (Ladybird Key Words)

-A staple in many Singapore households across generations.
-The Peter and Jane series uses a keyword approach — introducing high-frequency sight words systematically through stories.
+If you grew up in Singapore, you probably remember Peter and Jane.
+Your parents might still have copies somewhere.
+The series uses a keyword approach — introducing high-frequency sight words systematically through stories.
 While not strictly phonics-based, it builds word recognition and reading fluency effectively.
-Many parents in Singapore grew up with these books themselves.

 Best for: K2 children building fluency and sight word recognition.
 Works well alongside phonics readers.